-Manual Uplink The speed at which data can be transferred from the router to your ISP.
+Manual Uplink The speed at which data can be transferred

+Speed: from the router to your ISP.
 This is determined by your ISP.
-ISPs often note speed Speed: as a download/upload pair.
+ISP's offer speed as a download/upload pair.
 For example, 1.5Mbits/284Kbits.
 Using this example, you would enter 284.
 Alternatively you can test your uplink speed with a service such as www.dslreports.com.